Pre-Christmas bus-and-rail strikes dubbed 'heavy-handed' by union rep as train drivers expected to join action

-Pre-Christmas bus-and-rail strikes dubbed 'heavy-handed' by union rep as train drivers expected to join rolling wave of industrial action - but not untl January
+Pre-Christmas bus-and-rail strikes dubbed 'heavy-handed' by union rep as train drivers expected to join rolling wave of industrial action - but not until January

 and live on Freeview channel 276